edermartioli/exoplanet-atmosphere/README.md

 Welcome to the exoatmos_lib GitHub page!

-This README file will serve as a small documentation on how to use the Python files needed to generate and use the library  of exoplanet atmosphere models present above.
+This README file is a quick tutorial on how to generate the library of exoplanet atmosphere models using the Python codes provided in this repository.

 The exoatmos_lib library consists of modelled transmission and emission spectra of exoplanets, for clear atmospheres, and modulable ranges of equilibrium temperature, presence and abundance of molecular species, planetary radius, and planetary mass.
 The full library `exoatmos_lib` is stored on the IAP (Institut d'Astrophysique de Paris) `exoatmos` server at the filepath `/mnt/globalNS/tmp/bessette/exoatmos_lib/`.The spectra in this library are of high resolution and are modelled using the `petitRADTRANS` package.
 This package offers two resolution modes: the low resolution mode (or 'c-k' mode of (λ/Δλ=1000)), and the high resolution mode (or 'lbl' mode of (λ/Δλ=10^6)).